gillchristian/digital-garden/faster-with-types.md

 #### Fast feedback cycle

-Compiling the code is a much faster feedback cycle than running then code. `ghci`, `cargo check`, `tsc --watch --noEmit` FTW!
+Compiling the code is a much faster feedback cycle than running it. `ghci`, `cargo check`, `tsc --watch --noEmit` FTW!
 My workflow normally is: write some code, compile, fix type errors, repeat.
 And eventually run the code, of course.
+I do this even when working on frontend applications.

 #### Types scale

-8Then there's the classic argument that when your application grows big then types make you more confident about your code and allow to make changes faster.
+Then there's the classic argument in favor of statically typed languages that when your application grows big then types make you more confident about your code and allow to make changes faster.
 Everybody knows this one.